RamanMaan/plantr/group_log.md

 - Implemented a function to lookup a plant by name from the stub database
 - Created a PlantLookupTest class to test current and future functions in the PlantLookup class
 - Created a "Constants" class under application for constants that will be used across the entire applcation
+- Reviewed current Iteration branch and removed code that would be replaced by the newly added changes for the StubDatabase
+- Reworked current StubDatabase functions to use ArrayLists to store records
+- Reworked tests for the StubDatabase functions to use ArrayLists
+- Implemented a Singleton pattern for the database
 ---
 ### Group Discussion - 6/04/2017
 - Discussed project state